anwanguow/PH_structural/README.md

 According to the standard definition in persistent homology, at $\epsilon = 0$, each point in the point cloud forms an individual connected component ($H_0$ topological feature), so all $H_0$ features birth occur at ϵ = 0.
 As $\epsilon$ increases, when two points are first connected by an edge, their respective connected components merge, which corresponds to the “death” of a $H_0$ topological feature.
 When $\epsilon$ is sufficiently large, all points are connected into a single global component, which never dies.
 This would more accurately reflect the standard definition of $H_0$ in persistent homology.

-Accordingly, the statement in the manuscript should be revised as follow: “$H_0$ topological features are born at $\epsilon=0$ with each point forming a independent component.”
+Accordingly, the statement in the manuscript should be revised as follow: “$H_0$ topological features are born at $\epsilon=0$ with each point forming a independent component”.
 This typo has no impact on the scientific validity or conclusions of this article.

 Reference